Hayes-Wheelwright matrix: Project

+A project is a process choice added by some writers and placed at the extreme upper-left corner of the matrix (i.e. where "Movie production" sits in the matrix above).
+Projects are large-scale unique products.
+They are unique to the customer and are often too big to move, thus the project is the process of choice.

 Advantages

 The matrix facilitates broader thinking about organizational competence and competitive advantage by including stages of the product lifecycle and its choice of the production process(es) for different products into its strategic planning process.
 It allows manufacturing managers to be more involved in the planning process so that their decisions can more effectively coincide with those of marketing and of the corporation itself.
 All resulting in more informed predictions about the changes in the industry with appropriate strategic responses.

 In addition, the matrix can be used to identify business opportunities available given the company's manufacturing capabilities.
 It can aid in major decision-making about changes in the production process and guide investment decisions to stay in line with product and process plans.
 It helps to choose the best process and product structure when entering a new market and the suitable manufacturing facilities.
 It also helps identify and monitor the progress of important manufacturing objectives at a corporate level.